-In December 1995, the Insurance Commissioner of Kansas reported the results of a similar survey of 128 accident, health, and life insurers regarding their underwriting practices relating to domestic violence.
-Consistent with the results of the Pennsylvania survey, 24% of the 114 responding companies answered affirmatively when asked if their company considered an applicant's or recipient's history of domestic violence as an underwriting criterion when issuing or renewing policies.
-In response to a separate question about underwriting of new business, domestic violence was reported to be used as an underwriting criterion by 65% of the responding life insurers, 56% of the responding health insurers, and 45% of the responding accident insurers.
-In response to the same question about underwriting policy renewals, domestic violence was reported to be used as an underwriting criterion by 56% of the responding life insurers, 40% of the responding health insurers, and 20% of the responding accident insurers.7
+Overall, 26% of the 489 responding insurers reported that they considered domestic violence as an underwriting criterion.
+In response to a separate question about underwriting of new applications, domestic violence was reported to be an underwriting criterion by 74% of the responding life insurers, 65% of the responding health insurers, and 47% of the responding accident insurers.
+In response to the same question about underwriting the renewal of policies, domestic violence was reported to be a criterion for policy renewal by 34% of the responding life insurers, 19% of the responding health insurers, and 15% of the responding accident insurers.6